rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/DNSimple-Readme.md

-# How To Use the Cloudflare DNS Plugin
+# How To Use the DNSimple DNS Plugin

 This plugin works against the [DNSimple](https://dnsimple.com) DNS provider.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.